 Ned was not touching, that he didn’t know, and, I believe the same was true for him.
 That lovemaking, that day, stopped on every floor of

 the tall, tall building created of our 23 years of loving each other.

 But it wasn’t that kind but lukewarm sex you often hear described by or said of the long-married: “Well, of course it’s not as passionate any more, but it’s better, deeper; you’re more friends and companions.”
-That sex was passionate, desirous, heated — we were friends and companions and lovers/beloveds: it was sex and more than sex, but the “more” was shot through with sex.
+That sex was passionate, desirous, heated — we were friends and companions and lovers/beloveds: it was sex and more than sex, similar to the amazing sex you’d find at the home page of tubev sex open, but the “more” was shot through with sex.
 (In my view statements like the former are apologia: more or less excuses for not daring to want, sexually, the person you have grown to need so much over time and who knows you all too well — much easier to be sexual and show your wild sexual self to someone who doesn’t know you well, with whom you don’t share taking out the trash and saving for the kids’ college educations.
 This is a point of view I share with David Schnarch, one of my mentors, and the author of Passionate Marriage , a book everyone who is, or is planning to be, long-married, should read).

 In retrospect, in its quality of culmination and completeness, I wonder was it perhaps inevitable that that lovemaking turned out to be the final time?
 Perfection doesn’t occur often in worldly life.
 That was and we both knew it.
 What we didn’t and couldn’t know was that it would be the last time.

 I still don’t know how to think about the gift and the subtraction of this experience in that larger context, his death and my life without him.